 Step 4 - Creation of Channels

 Channels can then be created based on the Matrix or Matrices provided.
-If desired/upon request, Content Services can seed the initial Channels on your behalf into a Pluralsight account of your choice, to be distributed to team members.
+If desired/upon request, Skills Strategy can seed the initial Channels on your behalf into a Pluralsight account of your choice, to be distributed to team members.

 Step 5 - Completion

-Now that you know what a Technology Strategy Plan is, feel free to talk with us about engaging our Content Services team here, or contact your CSM/Account Executive.
+Now that you know what a Technology Strategy Plan is, feel free to talk with us about engaging our Skills Strategy team here, or contact your CSM/Account Executive.